Last updated November 24, 2022

 These services are usually offered for a small fee.
 Also, each Army post has an MWR (Morale, Welfare, and Recreation) office that runs these programs.
 They also sometimes offer classes, festivals, outdoor activities, travel programs, and sporting events.

 In addition, the MWR office also typically has discounted tickets to major attractions such as Disney and Sea World.

 Military Allowances and Extra Pay

 In addition to his base pay, your soldier will earn a housing allowance (BAH) if he chooses to live off post.
-This allowance depends on zip code and if there are dependents.
+This allowance depends on the zip code and if there are dependents.

 The total BAH received may or may not cover actual living expenses.
-If you choose to live on post, your housing allowance is given to the privatized company that operates post housing.
+If you choose to live on post, your housing allowance is given to the privatized company that operates post-housing.

 BAH is not taxable and adjusts on an annual basis.
 It may go up or down for your zip code and dependent status.
 If it increases, you will get the increase.